 Climbing the Col des Saisies

-From La Pierre
+From La Pierre (just after Villard-sur-Doron on the D925)

-At the half-way point there is a short descent and you arrive in the small village of Praz, where the road turns off for Hauteluce and the Col du Joly (another great climb).
+At the half-way point there is a short descent and you skirt the small village of Praz, where the road turns off for Hauteluce and the Col du Joly (another great climb).
 Seven kilometres remain before the col des Saisies: the road remains wide and in good condition as it serpents up and round the flanks of the mountain, opening up magnificent views on the Mont Blanc.

 The arrival is a bit disappointing, as the road flattens out and enters the unprepossessing ski resort of Les Saisies.